Destinations Greece The Peloponnese

 Dinner on the property is good for one night, then cab to Matoula

-InsiderThe original manor rooms are the ones to book; the newer outbuildings are fine but lose the point.
-Dinner on the property is good for one night; otherwise cab into the Monemvasia Kastro for Matoula.
+InsiderThe original manor rooms are the ones to book; the newer outbuildings are fine but generic.
+Dinner on the property is good for one night, and otherwise cab into the Monemvasia Kastro for Matoula.

-Nine suites and villas terraced above Limeni bay in the Mani — every room has its own outdoor hot tub on the water-view terrace, the on-site Crocus restaurant takes care of dinner.
-The Mani stay that does the rare thing of pairing design with the regional stone-tower aesthetic.
+Nine suites and villas terraced above Limeni bay in the Mani: every room has its own outdoor hot tub on the water-view terrace, and the on-site Crocus restaurant handles dinner.
+The Mani stay that pairs design with the regional stone-tower look, which few manage.

 What it's known for